Mar Ammo: Later life and influences

 Because of Mar Ammo, Manichaeism became established in Sogdiana.
 He was also closely associated with Mani.
-Mani also spent his last hours of his life with Mar Ammo whom he called "his dearest son".
+Mani also spent the last hours of his life with Mar Ammo whom he called "his dearest son".
 Following the death of Mani in 276 CE, at the command of the Sassanid King Bahram I, Sogdiana became home to a large Manichaean Community.
 This was dually because of the work of Mar Ammo and the eastward migrations of Manichaeans due to their persecution in Persia.
 Although Manichaeism has been a fairly unified religion, three hundred years after the death of Mar Ammo there was a schism between the Manichaean church in Babylonia and the Sogdian Manichaeans.
 The Sogdian Manichaeans, known as the Denawars (Middle Persian Dēnawar), viewed Mar Ammo as the founder of their sect and called themselves the "Pure Ones".
 However, another head of the Manichaean community, Shad Ohrmazd, is mentioned as the actual founder of the Denawari School (Dīnāvarīya).
 The rift between the eastern and western Manichaeans was not caused by any doctrinal matters.
-The capital of the sect by the 8th century was centered in Kocho, on the northern Silk road.
+The capital of the sect by the 8th century was centered in Kocho, on the northern Silk Road.
 At the time it was at least active from Samarkand to Chang'an.
 The schism between the eastern and western churches was worked out and ended by the eighth century.
-Manichaeism, following its introduction into Sogdiana, would be spread in part by Sogdians eastward into the Tarim basin and China.
+Manichaeism, following its introduction into Sogdiana, would be spread in part by Sogdians eastward into the Tarim Basin and China.